davidor23/Eloquent/README.md

 ### Eloquent by David O'Reilly is a responsive template for a card company, similar to Revolut.
-Built using React and hosted + deployed on :fire :fire: :fire: firebase :fire: :fire: :fire:
+Built using React and hosted + deployed on :fire: :fire: :fire: firebase :fire: :fire: :fire:

 ## :rocket: LIVE EXAMPLE LINK: https://eloquent-react.web.app/